First Aid Policy 2024.docx

 Health and Safety legislation places duties on employers for the health and safety of their employees and anyone else on the premises.
 In schools this includes responsibility for the Headteacher, Deputy Headteacher and teachers, non-teaching staff, students and visitors (including contractors).
 The Employer is KS Education Limited who is primarily responsible for health and safety matters, with staff also having responsibilities.

-The employer is responsible, under the Health and Safety at Work etc. Act 1974 (HSWA), for making sure that Roselyn House School and The RHISE Service has a health and safety policy.
+The employer is responsible, under the Health and Safety at Work etc. Act 1974 (HSWA), for making sure that Roselyn House School has a health and safety policy.
 This should include arrangements for first aid, based on a risk assessment of the school, and should cover:

 In practice, most of the day to day functions of managing health and safety are delegated to the Headteacher.